ismaelucm/massis_tutorial/docs/Examples.md

 Commands:
 MassisLua.createHuman("population", 1, "MainGate")
 ```
 This scenario describes a behaviour profile named *population* that used the behaviour **FollowingPath** and its speed is a random value between 1 to 5.
 The parameter path of the behaviour is equal to *class1* and it is the destination of the agent.
-In the command section, the scenario creating one agent with the profile *population* at "MainGate".
+In the command section, the scenario creating one agent with the profile *population* at "MainGate" position.

 To launch the example, the following command is needed